dfinity/oisy-wallet/README.md

 _The project is still work in progress, see the [disclaimer below](#status)._

-## What is the Oisy wallet
+## What is the Oisy Wallet

-The Oisy wallet is a technology demonstrator with the goal to develop a novel Ethereum wallet that is secure, simple to use, and makes as few assumptions about the user's operating environment as possible.
+The Oisy Wallet is a technology demonstrator with the goal to develop a novel Ethereum wallet that is secure, simple to use, and makes as few assumptions about the user's operating environment as possible.
 It is secure because it relies on [Threshold ECDSA](https://internetcomputer.org/docs/current/developer-docs/integrations/t-ecdsa/) and introduces the novel concept of `networked-custody`.
 It is simple to use because it uses [Internet Identity](https://internetcomputer.org/internet-identity) to authenticate the user.
 It strives to reach the widest possible audience by being browser-based and unencumbered by licensing restriction from the various app stores.
 It is originally built by DFINITY and licensed under an [open source license](LICENSE).

 ## Goals